lguez/Ml2pl/README.md

 also works with atmospheric data from other sources.
 It is used in [Climaf](https://climaf.readthedocs.io/en/latest/index.html).

+# Installation

-# Note for the users of French supercomputing centers
+## Note for the users of French supercomputing centers

 If you want to use this program on the computers jean-zay at IDRIS, or irene at TGCC, or spirit at IPSL, the program is already installed at